a) SQL Builder: Update, Insert and Delete

 res, err := q.Exec()

-The InsertInto method creates and returns an Inserter that can be used to build an INSERT query:
+The InsertInto method creates and returns an Inserter that you can use to build an INSERT statement:

 res, err = sess.SQL().